osa-ora/simple_java_maven/README.md

 <img width="1094" alt="Screen Shot 2021-10-26 at 09 56 35" src="https://user-images.githubusercontent.com/18471537/138835188-24a69f28-7a50-4fb8-8012-8e865d0a70cf.png">

-Note: the current SonarQube task is not accepting the Sonar-login as a parameter, you can then use another alternative to the above approach as following:
+The current SonarQube task is not accepting the Sonar-login as a parameter, you can then use another alternative to the above approach as following to avoid adding this token to your git repository:

 First Approach: Using Secrets for Login Token
 ===============================